Published Jan 21, 2026

 This message is associated with Microsoft 365 Roadmap ID 531760.

-When this will happenGeneral Availability (Worldwide): Rollout begins in mid-February 2026 and is expected to complete in mid-February 2026.
+When this will happenGeneral Availability (Worldwide): Rollout begins in late February 2026 (previously mid-March) and is expected to complete by end of February 2026 (previously late March).

 How this affects your organizationWho is affected: